2018 Kansas elections: U.S. House of Representatives

 Kansas elected four U.S. representatives, one for each congressional districts.
-In 2018, the delegation's Republican majority changed from 4–0 to 3–1, the first time Democrats have held a seat in the state since 2010.
+In 2018, the delegation's Republican majority changed from 4–0 to 3–1, the first time Democrats had held a seat in the state since 2010.

-Governor and Lieutenant Governor
+Governor and lieutenant governor

 Incumbent Republicans Jeff Colyer and Tracey Mann lost their party's renomination in a tight primary election won by Secretary of State Kris Kobach and businessman Wink Hartman by a margin of around 0.1 percent.
 Democrats nominated state senators Laura Kelly and Lynn Rogers, with businessman Greg Orman and state senator John Doll joining the race as independents.
 Polls leading up to the election had Kobach and Kelly running close, leading to many news outlets predicting a tossup election.

 Kelly won the election, beating Kobach by five percentage points.
-Kelley became the oldest governor in Kansas history, taking office at the age of 68.
+Kelly became the oldest governor in Kansas history, taking office at the age of 68.

-Secretary of State
+Secretary of state

-Incumbent Republican Secretary of State Kris Kobach retired to run for governor, leaving the seat open.
+Incumbent Republican secretary of state Kris Kobach retired to run for governor, leaving the seat open.
 State representative Scott Schwab won the Republican primary amidst a number of candidates, while Democratic nominee Brian McClendon ran unopposed after his challengers withdrew.
 Schwab won the election.